edemocracy/ekklesia/docs/development/dev_env.rst

 Install Lorri
 =============

-The best way to get a development shell is to use `Lorri <https://github.com/nix-community/lorri>`_ which improves the builtin ``nix-shell`` command.
+A good way to get a development shell is to use
+`Lorri <https://github.com/nix-community/lorri>`_ which improves the builtin ``nix-shell`` command.
+Another option is to use *nix-direnv* as described in the next section.

 Install ``lorri`` (also works for updates):